2022 Formula Regional Japanese Championship

 The 2022 Formula Regional Japanese Championship was a multi-event, Formula Regional open-wheel single seater motor racing championship held in Japan.
 The drivers competed in Formula Regional cars that conform to the FIA Formula Regional regulations for the championship.
-This was the third season of the series promoted by K2 Planet.
+This was the third season of the series, promoted by New Pacific Sports Marketing Inc., and the 44th overall season of an FIA ladder series (dating to the 1979 Japanese Formula 3 Championship).

 The season started on 2 April at Fuji Speedway and ran over six weekends, until 11 December.
 Miki Koyama won the championship with three races to spare, becoming the first female driver to win an FIA-sanctioned Formula championship.
 Her team, Super License, won the teams' title.
 Gentleman driver "Hirobon", driving for Rn-sports, won the Masters' class.

 Teams and drivers

 All teams and drivers competed using the Dome F111/3 Regional F3 car.
 All teams were Japanese-registered.